-The General Teamsters Local No. 315 affiliated with the International Brotherhood of Teamsters, Chauffeurs, Warehousemen, and Helpers of America, hereinafter referred to as the "Union", is recognized as the employee organization as provided in the City's Employer-Employee Relations Resolution for all part-time employees assigned to the classification listed in Attachment A.
+The General Teamsters Local No. 315 affiliated with the International Brotherhood of Teamsters, Chauffeurs, Warehousemen, and Helpers of America, hereinafter referred to as the "Union", is recognized as the employee organization as provided in the City's Employer-Employee Relations Resolution for all full-time-part-time employees assigned to the classifications listed in Attachment A.